 Land use description: "noxious trade" means an industry that is offensive, poisonous or a potentially harmful use or activity that, because of the fumes, emissions, smell, vibration, noise, waste products, nature of material used, processes employed, or other cause, is considered by the Municipality to be a potential source of danger, nuisance or offence to the general public or persons in the surrounding area and includes-

-- (a) an abattoir; - (b) a crematorium; - (c) rooftop base telecommunication station; and - (d) freestanding base telecommunication station.
+- (a) an abattoir; and - (b) a crematorium.

 The maximum floor factor on the land unit is 2.

 The maximum coverage for all buildings on the land unit is 75%.